Did we miss your question? Email us directly at email@example.com to let us know what you're curious about, and we'll get back to you with answers.

 Enhance your knowledge and skills before pitching your venture at a final competition

 Win up to $100,000 to commercialize your product

 The TENET i2c program became possible thanks to a generous donation from Ken Moore, former president of TENET Biomedical Engineering (1994-2011).

-After the sale of TENET Medical Engineering in 2011, Moore returned to the University of Calgary with a generous donation that supported scholarships, educational opportunities and an annual pitch competition – TENET i2c.
+After the sale of TENET Medical Engineering in 2011, Moore returned to the University of Calgary with a generous donation that supported scholarships, educational opportunities, and an annual pitch competition – TENET i2c.
 Moore sees the societal need and value in facilitating innovative solutions to address simple and complex medical problems.
-The TENET i2c competition demonstrates his generosity and passion for seeing young start-up companies get a “boost-start” to get their products and services to market.
+The TENET i2c competition demonstrates his generosity and passion for seeing young startup companies receive a “boost-start” to get their products and services to market.

 In its early years, the program was exclusive to ventures within the Cumming School of Medicine.
 After an expansion, today TENET i2c encourages participants from all faculties to apply for a chance to build their health-related research into reality.